Intervention PENACHO VS PENACHO in a regular Lucha Libre (Wrestling) programme in Mexico

 Installation: mask, comic, poster, theme song SUPERDEVOLUCIÓN COPILLI QUETZALLI LUCHA, LUCHA / SUPERRESTITUTION COPILLI QUETZALLI (Nahuatl for Penacho) fight, fight (5:22), videos: PENACHO VS PENACHO (16:58), television footage (03:38)

-For this project I carried out an intervention in a regular lucha libre program by inventing the wrestling character SUPERDEVOLUCIÓN COPILLI QUETZALLI, promoting (press interviews, comic), writing (song lyrics) and staging the match PENACHO VS PENACHO in an arena in the north of Mexico City in order to wrestle with a disputed indigenous object from ‘Mexico’, the so-called Penacho de Moctezuma, that is part of the Weltmuseum in Vienna, Austria.
+For this project I carried out an intervention in a regular lucha libre program by inventing the wrestling character SUPERDEVOLUCIÓN COPILLI QUETZALLI, promoting (press interviews, comic), writing (song lyrics) and staging the match PENACHO VS PENACHO in an arena in the north of Mexico City in order to wrestle with a disputed indigenous object from ‘Mexico’, the so-called Penacho de Moctezuma, which is part of Weltmuseum‘s collection in Vienna, Austria.

 On March 19, 2011 the wrestler SUPERDEVOLUCIÓN COPILLI QUETZALLI, whose character I invented, and the wrestler CRAZY BOY, who has wrestled for Mexican power since years, wrestled over the Penacho.
 CRAZY BOY won the lucha PENACHO VS PENACHO, however, SUPERDEVOLUCIÓN COPILLI QUETZALLI promised revenge.